 If you're looking for a hotel for your Death Valley National Park visit, you need to know a few things first.

 Staying in a nearby town isn't very practical.
-The nearest town that has any kind of hotel, motel or other place to stay is at least 60 miles away and it's more than 100 miles to a larger city that has big, posh hotels for you to relax in.
+The nearest town that has any kind of hotel, motel, or another place to stay is at least 60 miles away and it's more than 100 miles to a larger city that has big, posh hotels for you to relax in.

-All of that means that your best option for Death Valley lodging is to choose one of the in-park hotels.
+All of that means that your best option for Death Valley lodging is to choose one of the in-park hotels or go camping.
 These are their pluses and minuses.

 The Oasis at Death Valley Resort is centrally located in the park.
 You'll find two hotels there, two campgrounds, a few places to eat, and a small store.

 The Inn at Death Valley (formerly the Furnace Creek Inn) is one of those grand national park hotel built in the early twentieth century when the parks wanted to be sure that the rich and famous would be comfortable during their visit.
 It has a spring-fed swimming pool, tennis courts, and a restaurant.

 Technically, the Inn is open mid-October through mid-May only, but in reality, you can get a room there the rest of the year - although you won't get all the extra amenities and services.

 The Ranch at Death Valley is a less fancy Death Valley hotel with comfortable, motel-style rooms.
 It's more affordable than the inn and open year round.